James B. Cullison: Life in Oklahoma

 He was Probate Judge and County Judge in Garfield County, Oklahoma, 1904–1911.
 District judge, 21st Oklahoma District, 1911–1929.
 Elected Associate Justice of the Supreme Court of Oklahoma, January 14, 1929, for term ending January 1935.

 Cullison moved to Garfield County, Oklahoma as soon as it was opened to settlement by non-Indians, and settled a farm about 6 miles east of Enid, where he lived until President William McKinley appointed him as register of the U.S. Land Office in Enid in November 1897.

 After statehood went into effect, James B. Cullison was named the first County Judge of Garfield County.
 He was elected District Judge in 1911.

 Personal

 James B. Cullison married May Mary Sharp on July 30, 1882.
 Their marriage was in Wayne, Iowa.

+His daughter, June B. Cullison, married William Otjen.

 The United States Census for 1900, 1910, 1920, 1930 show him as head of household in Enid, Garfield County, Oklahoma during this period.
 James died in 1936 in Enid, Oklahoma.
 His wife died in 1948, according to tombstone inscriptions.